autowarefoundation/autoware_tools/localization/autoware_localization_evaluation_scripts/README.md

     --topic_reference "/localization/pose_estimator/pose_with_covariance"
 ```

-This command execute above three analysis for the target directory.
+This command performs the above three analyses on the subdirectories of the target directory.